-It is a priority to establish physical accounts.
-An OECD-like "dashboard" approach to indicators should be developed.
-Ecosystem accounts should also be built on the foundation of the new Ecological Base Maps managed by the Norwegian Biodiversity Information Centre: Økologiske grunnkart (artsdatabanken. no).
+The priority to establish physical accounts.
+An OECD-like "dash-board" approach to indicators should be developed.
+Ecosystem accounts should also be built on the foundation of the new Ecological Base Maps managed by the Norwegian Biodiversity Information Centre: Økologiske grunnkart (artsdatabanken.no).
 There is a need to focus accounting on land cover use of infrastructure, especially wind power, holiday homes, road and rail.